Alethio36/mediastack/docs/roadmap.md

   place; tighten style and error-handling consistency; find lean-ness wins (fewer moving parts, faster common paths); verify docs match behavior; re-check the whole against the goals above.
 A lean-and-correct sweep, not a rewrite.
-- Expand CI/tests: `docker compose config` validation across every fragment and a render/`--dry-run` smoke test.
-(In place: shellcheck over the entrypoint and every lib, the front-door safety audit, and the placeholder-host guard.)
+- **Tests in CI** *(first two landed)*. `scripts/test-dispatch.sh` drives `main()` with every registry verb (cmd_* removed, so the call and its argv are printed) against a committed expected file — a contract change is a diff. `scripts/test-render.sh` renders `.env.example` through `vpn_gen`, adds a toggle service in the override, removes it, and asserts that the stale overlay breaks the render until `vpn_gen` runs (the `up` order).
+Both run in the lint workflow beside shellcheck, the front-door safety audit and the placeholder-host guard.
+Still to come: a `--dry-run` smoke test.
 - First-class host-to-host migration (a `migrate` / export-import verb) — turns the manual cutover procedure into a validated command.